code-zcc/Reconfigurable-Antenna/README.md

-# Polarization-and-Rotatable-Reconfigurable-Antenna
-# Joint Spatial-Polarization Design for Wireless Communications with Reconfigurable Antenna
+# Polarization-aware Reconfigurable Antenna Aided Wireless Communications

 This repository contains the MATLAB code for the paper:
-**"Joint Spatial-Polarization Design for Wireless Communications with Reconfigurable Antenna"**.
+**"Polarization-aware Reconfigurable Antenna Aided Wireless Communications"**, which can be found on the link: https://arxiv.org/abs/2603.01166

 ![image](sys.png)